justin-m-lacy/gibbon/README.md

 A sample game I made in with the framework can be found at https://github.com/lerpinglemur/snowflakes

 I might prototype a few more games in the future, and clean up the framework as I go along.

-NOTE:
-gsap tween library is not covered by license.
-Need to switch to open source tween library.